ivanneto02/advent-of-code/README.md

 ....................1...........................................
 ```

+# Day 15 :anger: :pensive: :persevere: :relieved:

+Part 1 was not terribly difficult.
+There were some edge cases to be aware of, such as pushing multiple boxes at once.
+The code was not too difficult for this.

+Where day 15 got really hard was on part 2, dealing with moving multiple boxes at once that all influence each other and may collide with the boundary.
+Coding this feature was very difficult for me, as I am not used to dealing with many edge cases.
+I settled on a recursive solution where we use postOrdertraversal
+traversal to propagate the movement of all the boxes after checking if they do not collide with the boundary.
+To achieve this, I had to create a testing suite
+foundfound [here](./day15/test.py).
+Overall, this was probably the most difficult day for me because of the sheer number of edge cases.
+However, since I
+had a suite that covers basically all cases, I was not too unhappy throughout the process.
+I was able to quickly correct the code when problems
+arose with the test cases.

 # Timekeeping

 ```
       --------Part 1--------   --------Part 2--------
-Day       Time   Rank  Score       Time   Rank  Score 14       >24h  44142      0       >24h  39683      0
+Day       Time   Rank  Score       Time   Rank  Score 15       >24h  39462      0       >24h  30345      0
+ 14       >24h  44142      0       >24h  39683      0
  13       >24h  46039      0       >24h  41651      0
  12   02:58:33  11983      0   04:46:49   8154      0